HenryDykhne/stock-news/README.md

 >Then

 #### User Story 3:
-As a Businessman, I want to be able to see a list of labeled news articles related to the chosen stock, labeled according to my blacklists as trustworthy or not so I can make quick investment decisions off of credible data.
+As a Businessman, I want to be able to see a list of stocks that I can view so I know what stocks are available to me.
 #### Acceptance Criteria 3:
 >Scenario:
 >